Islington Village

 A genuine Etobicoke village with post-war character, two subway stations, and the kind of backyard space that has become increasingly hard to find in Toronto.

-A complete guide to Islington Village: home prices, Thorncrest Village sub-area, Kipling GO access, schools, and how it compares to Bloor West Village and other south Etobicoke options.
+A complete guide to Islington Village: home prices, Kipling GO access, schools, and how it compares to Bloor West Village and other south Etobicoke options.

 Understanding Islington Village

 The Old Dundas Street and Islington Avenue commercial strip gives the neighbourhood a real centre, one that the surrounding suburban grid often lacks.
-Independent restaurants, cafes, and local retail anchor the village feel, and residents consistently describe the commercial core as one of the reasons they chose Islington Village over alternatives further out.
+Independent restaurants, cafes, and local retail anchor the village feel, and the commercial core is one of the features that draws buyers to Islington Village over alternatives further out.

 Pros, Cons, and What Surprises Buyers